-Cancer treatment such as Chemotherapy and Radiotherapy can be quite taxing on the human body.
+Cancer treatment such as chemotherapy and radiotherapy can be quite taxing on the human body.
 The body undergoes multiple changes and side-effects of medication because of the strong antibiotics.
-One such Cancer Treatment side effect is known as xerostomia.
-In simple terms, it refers to a Dry mouth.
-Essentially, Dry mouth is a condition when the salivary glands fail to create sufficient saliva that lubricates the mouth.
+Xerostomia is a side effect of cancer treatment.
+In simple terms, it refers to a dry mouth.
+Dry mouth is a condition when the salivary glands fail to create sufficient saliva that lubricates the mouth.
 It can be a direct result of irritated or damaged salivary glands.
 Dry mouth may lead to several other problems such as voice hoarseness, oral infection, and much more.
-Continue reading ahead to know ways in which you can make changes in your diet to combat a Dry mouth.
+Continue reading ahead to know ways in which you can make changes in your diet to combat a dry mouth.

 Are cancer patients likely to suffer from dry mouth?

 Dry mouth is a very common side-effect that cancer patients suffer, so there is no reason to panic.
-It is particularly noticed more in those who are undergoing target Radiotherapy treatment around the head or neck.
-Sometimes, Chemotherapy also thickens the saliva and leads to a Dry mouth.
-Please note that this may either be a temporary problem or permanent if the salivary glands are damaged during treatment.
+It is particularly noticed more in those who are undergoing target radiotherapy treatment around the head or neck.
+Sometimes, chemotherapy also thickens the saliva and leads to a dry mouth.
+If the salivary glands are damaged during treatment, it can be a permanent problem also.
 Thus, the following tips are constructive.

 Food texture plays a significant role in determining how easy it is to chew and swallow it.
 Thus, it is crucial to make it smooth and delectable.
 Soft and moist foods are not only more comfortable to eat but also more appealing.
 It will help if you use sauces, gravies, and different food dressing items.
 It is the perfect opportunity to experiment with different cuisines and make something new.
 The aim is to avoid dry foods.

 - How about some fruit juice ice pops?